Crush Change Crusher Behavior for Better Team Collaboration

 Sound familiar?

-That's Change Crusher behavior, and it's quietly wrecking your momentum, your timelines, and your revenue.
+That's Change Crusher behavior, and it's quietly wrecking your momentum, timelines, and revenue.

-A Change Crusher is that stealth behavior pattern where someone (or your whole team) freezes when faced with uncertainty.
-They need the whole plan mapped out before they'll lean in with any action.
-They're not being cautious - their brain is in threat mode, and threat mode demands certainty before movement.
+So, what is a Change Crusher?
+It’s that sneaky behavior pattern where someone—or even your whole team—freezes when faced with uncertainty.
+They need the entire plan mapped out before they'll take any action.
+This isn’t just caution; it’s a brain in threat mode.
+And guess what?
+Threat mode demands certainty before movement.

 We've seen this play out a thousand times: